GegznaV/RcmdrPlugin.biostat/README.md

 # Important

-Some of the functions in the package are based on and modified from functions in packages *Rcmdr*, *RcmdrPlugin.EZR* and *RcmdrPlugin.KMggplot2*.
+Some of the functions in the package are based on and modified from functions in packages *Rcmdr*<!--, *RcmdrPlugin.KMggplot2*-->, and *RcmdrPlugin.EZR*.
 All of those packages are under GPL-2/GPL-3 license.

 -----